Image via the Boston Globe

 A Quincy Quarry News exclusive file photo

-In any event, Braintree’s recently doing the right thing to right a wrong baits the question: will the City of Quincy will follow Braintree’s lead.
+In any event, Braintree’s recently doing the right thing to right a wrong baits the question: will the City of Quincy now follow Braintree’s lead?

 How so?